yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-G604T.rst

 mtd4,0x90010000,0x903f0000}}}
 '''Flashing'''

-Now do Start -> Run -> cmd and goto directory where ''openwrt-ar7-2.6-squashfs.bin is located'', and type ''ftp 192.168.1.1'' (192.168.1.199 for DSL-G664T), but DON'T PRESS ENTER KEY YET.
+Now do Start -> Run -> cmd and goto the directory where ''openwrt-ar7-2.6-squashfs.bin is located'', and type ''ftp 192.168.1.1'' (192.168.1.199 for DSL-G664T), but DON'T PRESS ENTER KEY YET.
 Change the settings of your computers Wired connection to: IP: ''192.168.1.5'' Subnet: ''255.255.255.0'' Empty Gateway & DNS Turn off your modem and wait 10 seconds, then power on it, and look at the connection icon in the tray.
 As soon as it changes from disconnected to connected '''''IMMEDIATELY''''' press enter, maybe you will need some practice with it!
 If it doesn't work, see on ["OpenWrtDocs/TroubleshootingAR7"] for more info

 Now it's time to enter the results of your calculation, but in little other format.
 It should look like this (''OF COURSE USE YOUR OWN VALUES, AND NEVER SET ANY OTHERS BUT mtd0, mtd1 and mtd4''):